In a nutshell

 - E2 (Estradiol)

-To check the levels of these hormones in your blood, you can go see your doctor to request these from a blood test.
+To check the levels of these hormones in your blood, Kin's fertility test can check for these from a blood test

 To learn more about these fertility tests, check out our Fertility Testing Guide.